 Since 1990 I have also been doing pinhole photography, which is now my main photographic activity.
 My online article “Pinhole Photography – History, Images, Cameras, Formulas”, written in 1996 and updated regularly, has been translated into several languages and is one of the resources of the Worldwide Pinhole Photography Day.

-I have recently published four limited edition books of pinhole photography:
+I have recently published five limited edition books of pinhole photography:

 - Camera Obscura.
 Ten Pinhole Photographs.
 Oslo 2013.
 ISBN 978-82-993938-2-9